Whysoserioussonn/MemoryGame1/README.md

 ![MemGameSS](https://user-images.githubusercontent.com/110546643/190951821-40b8c7f9-c5ad-4598-a5d5-35609beb3791.JPG)

+##
+The paintings included for this game:
+* Mona Lisa by Leonardo da Vinci, 1503
+* Self Portrait by Vincent van Gogh, 1889
+* Girl with a Pearl Earring by Johannes Vermeer, 1665
+* Starry Night by Vincent van Gogh, 1889
+* American Gothic by Grant Wood, 1930
+* Salvator Mundi by Leonardo da Vinci, 1500

 ## Challenge
 * YOU WIN, if you can match all the pairs under 30 seconds
-* YOU LOSE, if you time runs out.
+* YOU LOSE, if time runs out.

 ## Instructions
 * Gameplay and Timer countdown begins when user clicks on ANY card to flip it over to see the painting.